Guide to all the best creepy abandoned and haunted places in Wisconsin.

 - Best Thing to do: Rent an RV and explore Great River Road

-- Accommodation Options: In La Crosse, Gundersen Hotel & Suites has top reviews and The Charmant Hotel comes with views of the Mississippi River and Riverside Park.
-For Airbnb fans, why not check this Historic House or this Modern Victorian home.
+- Accommodation Options: In La Crosse, Gundersen Hotel & Suites has top reviews, and The Charmant Hotel comes with views of the Mississippi River and Riverside Park.
+For Airbnb fans, why not check Morris House Apartment or Modern Victorian Home.

 If you fancy a little spooky drink, the Bodega Brew Pub in La Crosse can help you out with that.